petercinibulk/envied/packages/envied/README.md

 These example illustrates how the field name `apiKey` is automatically transformed to `API_KEY`, adhering to the `CONSTANT_CASE` convention commonly used as the variable name inside the `.env` file.
 This feature contributes to improved code consistency and readability, while also aligning with [Effective Dart](https://dart.dev/effective-dart) naming conventions.

-### Known issues

-When modifying the `.env` file, the generator might not pick up the change.
-In that case simp

 ## Usage

 Add a `.env` file at the root of the project.
 The name of this file can be specified in your Envied class if you call it something else such as `.env.dev`.